 Newton Distance 6 Review Facts

 The Newton Distance 6 is a lightweight stability road racing shoe.
 It has a light, seamless mesh upper that keeps the foot cool, dry, and irritation-free.
 Its Full Flex Zone allows the foot to move naturally and the toes to splay comfortably.
-The 360 degree reflectivity keeps the shoe visible even at night, allowing the wearer to run or train at any time.
+The 360-degree reflectivity keeps the shoe visible even at night, allowing the wearer to run or train at any time.
 The ETC Sockliner acts as a layer of protection and has antibacterial properties to keep the foot clean and odor-free.
 The new Newtonian Foam Cushioning is both responsive and close-fitting, creating a comfortable fit.
 The Ice Rubber Lugs grip hard surfaces well and are flexible enough for natural movement in the forefoot.
 The Distance 6 also has a Heel Lace Lock to prevent slipping inside the shoe and to create a comfortable, locked-in fit.
 The Semi-flat Laces provide a customized fit and stay tied throughout the run.
 The P.O.P.
 1 Platform has air pockets for the lugs to retreat into upon impact and also helps increase speed.
 The Action/Reaction technology in the midsole first absorbs shock and then transfers and releases the energy to the forefoot for explosive takeoffs.
-If you are neutral runner to light over-pronator looking for a lightweight, responsive shoe for racing or speed training, read on to see if the Newton Distance 6 is right for you.
+If you are a neutral runner to light over-pronator looking for a lightweight, responsive shoe for racing or speed training, read on to see if the Newton Distance 6 is right for you.

 The outsole is composed of various kinds of rubber as well as EVA.
-The forefoot has high-density rubber that is protective and provides great traction to prevent slipping during take-offs.
+The forefoot has a high-density rubber that is protective and provides great traction to prevent slipping during take-offs.
 The high-abrasion wedge in the heel adds durability for landings.
 The Super High Abrasion Rubber Compound

 adds durability even when going over rough surfaces.
 It also has a Full Flex Zone for comfortable splaying even for wider feet, and the Ice Rubber Lugs are flexible and provide good grip.
 The high-rebound EVA layer adds cushioning and responsiveness.